getify/You-Dont-Know-JS/types & grammar/ch1.md

 >
 > An ECMAScript language type corresponds to values that are directly manipulated by an ECMAScript programmer using the ECMAScript language.
 The ECMAScript language types are Undefined, Null, Boolean, String, Number, and Object.

-Now, if you're a fan of strongly-typed (statically-typed) languages, you probably object to this usage of the word "type".
+Now, if you're a fan of strongly-typed (statically-typed) languages, you may object to this usage of the word "type".
 In those languages, "type" means a whole lot *more* than it does here in JS.

 Some people say JS shouldn't claim to have "types", and they should instead be called "tags" or perhaps "sub types".

-Bah.
-We're going to use this rough definition (the same one that seems to drive the wording of the spec!): a *type* is an intrinsic, built-in set of characteristics that uniquely identifies the behavior of a particular value and distinguishes it from other values, both to the engine **and to the developer**.
+Bah!
+We're going to use this rough definition (the same one that seems to drive the wording of the spec): a *type* is an intrinsic, built-in set of characteristics that uniquely identifies the behavior of a particular value and distinguishes it from other values, both to the engine **and to the developer**.

 In other words, if both the engine and the developer treat value `42` (the number) differently than they treat value `"42"` (the string), then those two values have different *types* -- `number` and `string`, respectively.
 When you use `42`, you are *intending* to do something numeric, like math.
 But when you use `"42"`, you are *intending* to do something string'ish, like outputting to the page, etc. **These two values have different types.**